 When ignored, our shadows can turn their energy into illness, dysfunctional behaviour and disrupted relationships.
-When faced, Shadow Work is a way to explore the inner landscape and discover the gold that is hiding there.
+When faced, shadow work facilitation offers a way to safely explore the inner landscape and discover the gold that may be hiding there.

 Somewhere within our deepest wounds we will find our greatest gifts.
 As we begin to reclaim our wholeness and the reality of who we really are we become able to show up more wholly and intentionally for our commitments and relationships in life, whether that’s being a better partner, sibling, friend, parent, teacher, mentor, or any of the countless other roles we inhabit throughout our lives.

 Shadow work also allows us to feel a greater sense of power and personal agency in an ever-changing and sometimes limiting world.
 Through this process, we learn that we have a core inner leader, a grounded central essence that is untouched by life's traumas.
 This is our Sovereign and it is in every one of us: King or Queen, it holds the wonderful qualities from which we can step more fully and consciously into our lives, in deeper alignment with the world, our vision, and our true selves.

 Why work to reclaim and integrate your shadow aspects?